Podlesie Kościelne

+History

-Podlesie was a private village of Polish nobility, administratively located in the Gniezno County in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
+Podlesie was a private village of Polish nobility, administratively located in the Gniezno County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

+According to the 1921 census, the village had a population of 52, entirely Polish by nationality and Roman Catholic by confession.

 During the German invasion of Poland, in September 1939, the Wehrmacht carried out a massacre of nine Poles in the village.